by Samurai Mom

 Simulate Driving in Traffic

 Visualization and modeling are a great way to help anyone learn a new skill, but the best teacher is still experience.
 Luckily for a nervous teen, some driving experience can be gained without the risk by working in a simulation of real-life driving situations.
+Learn-to-drive books like this one and this one can help with this mental rehearsal.

 Simulations can allow a tentative driver to advance level by level, helping to increase familiarity and reduce anxiety.
 Many driver education companies offer 3D simulations as a standard teaching tool.
 They can be effective in improving response time to random variables and beginning a teen’s orientation in driving in different types of